carlosangon/uap-simulation/README.md

 There was no sound.
 No blinking lights like you'd see on an aircraft.
 Just this silent, glowing triangle drifting across the stars.

 I watched it for maybe 30 seconds before it disappeared from view.
-I have no explanation for what I saw that night—but I built this simulation to recreate it as accurately as I could remember.
+I have no explanation for what I saw that night.

+After telling friends and family about the experience, I realized how hard it was to describe in words alone.
+So I decided to build this simulation—a way to show people exactly what I witnessed that night, rather than trying to explain it.
+Now when the topic comes up, I can just share this link and say, "Here, this is what I saw."

 ---